-If you have received a statement of claim or summons, or your default notice has expired, lodge an external dispute resolution (EDR) with either the Financial Ombudsman Service or the Credit & Investments Ombudsman.
-The lender can't continue with any enforcement (such as repossessing your home) while the EDR scheme considers your dispute.
-You need to lodge in EDR before the lender gets judgment.
+If you have received a statement of claim or summons, or the default notice has expired, lodge a dispute in the Australian Financial Complaints Authority.
+The lender can't continue with any enforcement (such as repossessing your home) while the Australian Financial Complaints Authority considers your dispute.
+You need to lodge before the lender gets judgment.

 The lender must send a default notice